 Links to this website

-We encourage organisations and individuals to create hypertext links to our website.
-We do not require such organisations and individuals to request permission to do so but we would like to be informed that a link has been created by providing us with the originating site url via email@example.com.
+We encourage organisations and individuals to create hypertext links to our website for non-commercial use or benefit.
+However, unless you are a subscriber to emc publisher, we require such organisations and individuals to request permission to do so via [email protected].

 We do request that those linking to our website respect the following conditions:

-- those creating deep links should be aware that specific page URLs are subject to change without notice; and
+- Those creating deep links should be aware that specific page URLs are subject to change without notice

-Datapharm Communications Limited is a company limited by guarantee, registered in England and Wales.
+Datapharm Ltd is a company registered in England and Wales.

-Registered office address: Stocks House, 9 North Street, Leatherhead, Surrey, KT22 7AX
+Registered office address: Pascal Place, Randalls Way, Leatherhead, Surrey, KT22 7TW